rileyts/rileyts.github.io/projects/project-1.md

 A portion of the sensors built in the lab are distributed to local schools who integrate them into their various STEM curriculum.
 As an engineering assistant, I need be diligent with a high attention to detail and capable of troubleshooting a variety of issues relating to hardware and software.
 The devices I build change regularly, so I also need to be able to learn and adapt quickly.

+One of the most commonly built sensors at the lab are Kiwi Loggers.
+The components of the Kiwis can be seen in the photos above.
+Small round printed circuit boards(PCBs) called Breakout Boards (top left photo) contain pressure, temperature, light and color sensors which interface with a Logger (bottom left photo).
+The Logger recieves and stores data taked from these sensors.
+Once the Kiwis have been packaged within there pressurized containers the only way to retrive this data is through IR communication.
+The lab produces an IR Donle (top right photo) that allows connection to a computer through USB.
 You can learn more at the [Lab's website](https://www.soest.hawaii.edu/oceanography/glazer/Brian_T._Glazer/Research.html).